CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Resources/FindingSpatialData.md

 ## A Few Resources for Researching Spatial Data

+**Places to Start**

-* Columbia University Libraries, specifically the [Digital Social Sciences Center](http://library.columbia.edu/locations/dssc/data/service.html) (DSSC), at Lehman Library
+* Columbia University Libraries, specifically the [Digital Social Sciences Center](http://library.columbia.edu/locations/dssc/data/service.html) (DSSC), at Lehman Library:
 	* The DSSC maintains the Columbia University [Spatial Data Catalog](https://geodata.library.columbia.edu) which lists all spatial data held by the Columbia Libraries
 	* The DSSC also maintains research guides for how to find spatial data from other sources and libraries.